-McCandless may have been living resourcefully as a tramp for a few years on the road, but there's a big difference between train-hopping and backcountry trekking.
+Though McCandless lived resourcefully as a tramp for a few years on the road, there's a big difference between train-hopping and backcountry trekking.
 When his body was found, he had a few paperbacks, a camera, his diary, a book that identified edible plants, and a .22 caliber rifle.
 From his journal, it's known that he had brought a sack of rice and a compass along, but no maps.
 There was, of course, the sleeping bag in which his corpse was found.
 But for somebody who lusted so strongly after adventure, he seemed to have overlooked the crucial element of such wild places: survival.

 Before His Death, He Left Tragic Notes Of Farewell